miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 for most analysis work.
 A lot of analysis involves batch-processing files in a directory, such that some action is performed on each file the same way.
-Files are most easily chosen to be included in the analysis based on their names, so be consistently descriptive.
-Information to put in file names includes animal number, treatment, date, and other relevant conditions
-(e.g. `AM1_Control_Spine_01JAN22.csv`).
-This doesn’t mean that your file names have to be exceedingly lengthy, but trust me you’d rather have a long and specific name than a short and unhelpful one. **DO NOT** use spaces or other special characters like quotes in your file names, as these can royally screw up certain functions.
+Files are most easily chosen to be included in the analysis based on their names, so be consistent.
+Information to put in file names includes animal number, treatment, date, and other relevant conditions (e.g. `AM1_Control_Spine_01JAN22.csv`).
+This doesn’t mean that your file names have to be exceedingly lengthy, but trust me you’d rather have a longer descriptive name than a shorter unhelpful one. **DO NOT** use spaces or other special characters like quotes in your file names, as these can royally screw up certain functions.
 Use underscores instead of spaces, and find a way around others (`pct` for `%`, for example).

 #### Back up your work.